 This easy chow mein noodles recipe is the healthier version of your favorite take-out!
 Stir-fried veggies, crispy noodles tossed in a deeply flavorful sweet and savory sauce all done in 1 skillet ready to slurp in 30 minutes!

 When you think of ordering Chinese takeout, chow mein noodles are probably one of your top picks on the menu.
-I know it is in my family!
-There’s something so crave-able about those signature crispy crunchy noodles stir-fried with veggies and coated in that beautiful sweet and savory, sometimes spicy, sauce.
+The signature crispy crunchy noodles are stir-fried with veggies then coated in a sweet and savory, sometimes spicy, sauce that is so cravable!
 I could eat a bowl of it on its own or better yet, topped with kung pao chicken, kung pao shrimp or sweet and sour chicken.

 It’s one of the reasons why I can never get enough of dishes like veggie beef ramen or vegetable chow mein because the balance of different flavors and textures is something that can only be found in these restaurant-style dishes!